Marketing strategy

 Marketing strategy development encompasses a sequence of actions aimed at delineating your objectives, identifying your target audience, shaping your messaging, and devising the tactics that will propel you toward your goals.
 Here are some initiatives you can take to develop an effective marketing strategy:

-Choose Marketing Channels: Based on your audience, goals and desired metrics, select the most effective marketing channels.
-This could include social media, email marketing, content marketing, paid advertising and events in the marketing mix.
+Based on your audience, goals and desired metrics, select the most effective marketing channels.
+This could include social media, email marketing, content marketing, digital PR, paid advertising and events in the marketing mix.

 The marketing mix plays a pivotal role in shaping a comprehensive marketing strategy.
 It serves as the strategic recipe for businesses to effectively reach their target audience and achieve their objectives.